Himske/ProductListCheckpoint2/README.md

 Saves the Products currently in the system to a JSON file.

 ## Load Products
-If the a JSON file exists it will be loaded into the system, otherwise the system will have an empty list of Products.
+If a JSON file exists it will be loaded into the system, otherwise the system will have an empty list of Products.

 ## Exit
 Stops the system from running.
 Any unsaved changes will be lost, so remember to save the Products before exiting.